broadinstitute/viral-ngs/docs/pipeuse.rst

 To get started, create an analysis directory somewhere in your compute environment to contain the pipeline input and output files.

-Into this directory, copy the following file from th ``viral-ngs/pipes``
+Into this directory, copy the following file from the ``viral-ngs/pipes``
 directory:

 ::